8-bit Personal Computer - Dismantled for reference and curiosity

 The ZX Spectrum was extremely popular with both consumers and developers and competed aggressively with the BBC Microcomputer, Commodore 64 and eventually with the Amstrad CPC.
 The Spectrum was so successful that it's widely accepted to have kicked off the IT industry in the UK and Sir Clive Sinclair was knighted for his contribution to Britain.
-Interestingly enough, Sir Clive is not a big computer user himself and while his inventions and commitment kicked off a nation's technological revolution he prefers the more pedestrian approaches and personal forms of communication.
+Interestingly Sir Clive is not a big computer user himself and while his inventions and commitment kicked off a nation's technological revolution, he preferred the more pedestrian approaches and personal forms of communication.

 The ZX Spectrum was originally sold in two models, a 16kB and a 48kB version.
 Consumers who'd purchased the 16kB version could upgrade their Spectrum to the full 48kB or mail their unit back to the manufacturer to have the upgrade done for them.

 One of the endearing features of the Spectrum is its tiny size.
 At approximately 23×14×3 cm it's one of the smallest yet fully functional home computers to sell well.
-A key to its small size is the lack of joystick ports which could be added using one of the licensed add-ons; the 'ZX Interface 2'.
+A key to its size is the lack of joystick ports.
+These can be added by connecting the ZX Interface 2.

-There were a number of official hardware add-ons for the computer, the ZX Printer, ZX Interface 1, ZX Interface 2 and the ZX Microdrive but, as is often the case the third party and unlicensed add-ons offered extra and more useful features than the manufacturer's hardware.
+There were a number of official hardware add-ons for the computer, the ZX Printer, ZX Interface 1, ZX Interface 2 and the ZX Microdrive but as is often the case, the third party and unlicensed add-ons offered extra and more useful features than the manufacturer.
 A good example is the ZX Interface 2 compared to the third party 'RAM Turbo'.
-The RAM Turbo looks much the same as the ZX Interface 2 but where the latter was not compatible with the 'Kempston interface' the RAM Turbo supported the Kempston and Protek standards and joysticks conforming to the 'Atari 2600 wiring standard'.
-Both units have a pass-through interface as they occupied the expansion port on the computer but whereas the Interface 2 only supported use of the ZX Printer, the RAM Turbo's pass-through was fully functional.
-See separate page on this site for details on the RAM Turbo.
+The RAM Turbo looks much the same as the ZX Interface 2 however where the latter was not compatible with the 'Kempston interface' the RAM Turbo supported the Kempston and Protek standards and joysticks conforming to the Atari 2600 swtich to wire standard.
+Both units have a pass-through interface as they occupied the expansion port on the computer and where the Interface 2 only supported use of the ZX Printer, the RAM Turbo's pass-through was fully functional; see separate page in this section for details on the RAM Turbo.